 11. Enjoy a premium steak at Capital Grill.

-12. Get lost in Beacon Hill only to spend hours trying to figure out how to get back to Charles street because all the beautiful brown houses look exactly the same.
+12. Get lost on Beacon Hill only to spend hours trying to figure out how to get back to Charles street because all the beautiful brown houses look exactly the same.

-13. Venture into the North End for an authentically Italian dinner only to top it off with cannolis from Mike’s Pastry.
+13. Venture into the North End for an authentically Italian dinner only to top it off with a Florentine cannoli from a local bakery.

 14. Gulf down Mike Pastry’s cannolis at any point of the day.